ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

      - %UserProfile%\.aws\credentials:/home/airflow/.aws/credentials:ro
     ```

     * Here we are specifying a volume, so when we run our container, the folder where our AWS credentials are stored will be "synced" with a folder on our container.
-This will allow our Docker container to find the AWS credentials and successfully run our scripts
+This will allow our Docker container to find the AWS credentials and successfully run our scripts.

 1. Create our Airflow containers.

     ```bash
     docker-compose up
+    ```

+1. One containers are created, you can view them in Docker Desktop, or list them from the command line with:

+    ```bash
+    docker ps
+    ```
+1. You can even connect into a docker container and navigate around the filesystem if interested with:

+    ```bash
+    docker exec -it <CONTAINER ID> bash
     ```

 1. Give this a few minutes or more.
 Airflow should then be fully running, and you'll be able to access the Airflow Web Interface via `http://localhost:8080`.
 Password and username are both `airflow`.